renderedtext/ruby-101/README.md

 * Operating system: Ubuntu Linux 16.04.1 LTS, 64-bit

-## Getting Ruby and necessary tools
+## Getting Ruby and necessary tools, some programming tips

 * You can use your favorite UNIX-like operating system, Ubuntu Linux is used throughout this manual